 Many studies have also shown that amla can have anti-diabetic properties.

-How to use amla juice for health.
+How to use amla juice benefits?

 But don’t put amla juice on your hair as some sites recommend.
 This is not the intended use, it is inefficient and the oil is made for this use.